Eastern Cham

 Pre-base vowel signs

 Cham has 2 characters whose glyphs, when rendered, appear before the consonant letter.
-For example:
+They may be used alone, or as a component in 4 more composites.

 ꨝꨯꨱꩍ